thomas-crane/nrelay/docs/core/client.md

 #### `broadcastPacket(packet: Packet): void`
 Broadcasts the `packet` to all connected clients except the client which broadcasted the packet.
 The clients which receive the broadcasted packet will handle the packet in the same way they would handle a real packet coming from the game server.

+#### `getTime(): number`
+Returns how long the client has been connected for in milliseconds.
+This is used for several packets including the UseItem packet.

 #### `findPath(to: IPoint): void`
 Uses AStar pathfinding to find a path to the `to` location.
 The path will update when new tiles become available in case a better route is found and will keep running until the client reaches its path or no path is available. `to` should be a location in game coordinates on the map.